mahfuz195/behavioral-cloning/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to build a CNN model based on the paper of NVIDIA end-to-end selft driving car model.
+[Paper Link](https://arxiv.org/pdf/1604.07316.pdf)

 My first step was to use a convolution neural network model similar to the NVIDIA end-to-end driving model.
-I thought this model might be appropriate because ...
+I thought this model might be appropriate because It learns the entire processing pipeline needed to steer an automobile which is called as end-to-end modeling.
+Though, I have modified the archtecure so that it fits the input image sizes.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+In their last few layers thay have a fully connected layer of 1164 neurons.
+To combat the overfitting, I have removed it and added dropout of 0.5 to overcome the overfitting problem.
+I tried with different dropout rate and came up with 0.5 as the optimal value.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The final step is to run the simulator to see how well the car is driving around track one.
+In my model, I select the graphics quality 'fastest' before running the simulator.
+In my driver.py the the speed is set to 9 mph as cruising speed and the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py) consisted of a 5 convolution layers followed by 3 fully connected layers.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)